Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 • Pain/discomfort level: 2/5

-How it works: IPL hair removal devices transfer light energy to the hair shaft.
+How it works: IPL devices transfer light energy to the hair shaft.
 As Emily Buckwell, product expert at CurrentBody, says: "Once absorbed, this light energy is converted to heat, which prevents further hair growth.
 As hair grows in cycles, you will need to repeat your treatments until you eventually catch each phase of growth, resulting in reduced hair over time."

 Waxing